 Title: Lost In Translation.

-This is a custom made robot that responds to a series of texts and makes drawings unique to each reader.
+Installation.
+You read to a custom made robot that responds to a series of texts and makes drawings unique to each reader.
 Readers are invited to step up to the lectern and read into a microphone from a specially made book called Lost In Translation.
-The book consists of passages from The Bible , The Torah, The Quran and a take away menu.
+The book consists of passages from The Bible, The Torah, The Quran and a Take Away menu.
 The text and voice are interpreted via software and a robot is set into action on a custom made plinth to interpret what it all means.
 The robot interprets the text and the voice to creates a painting on canvas of the results.
 The work questions not only the meaning and interpretation of text but just who controls our understanding of the outputs and indeed what is Lost In Translation.
 This is a very playful user friendly work and actively engages the audience not only to think about the text but the meaning of how automation and networked technology is changing the control of understanding.
+The artwork poses the question just who is in control of whom.

 Technical Overview: The process of controlling the robot is: Analyse speech—> transmit commands to robot —> robot draws lines.